 It’s an average Tuesday night in Tel Aviv, Israel’s secular hub and a social oasis in the desert of the pandemic.
 I’m going out to meet some friends at a bar after a long day at the office; there are five shekel shots tonight (about two US dollars).

 It’s around 9 p.m. and I’m standing on the corner of Rothschild and Allenby, the bustling heart of a city.
 I’m waiting for the light to change and listening to music with my noise-cancelling earbuds, watching the young and beautiful walk with intent on the way to their plans for the night.

 They all start running — into restaurants, bars and convenience stores.
 A boulevard akin to Times Square, evaporates in seconds.
 I keep walking, perplexed and probably a little stupid.

 About a minute later, I receive a text from my roommate, Joe from Leeds, England.

 I can’t hear the siren, but I know what it means.
 My Israeli coworkers said this might happen, but that it was very unlikely.

 “They’ll never bomb Tel Aviv,” my boss, Erez R. Mizrachi from Ra’anana Israel, confidently told me earlier in the day.
-“It’s been years.
-They know better than that by now.”
+“It’s been years.”

 I start running.
 It takes about 90 seconds for a missile to travel from Gaza to Tel Aviv.
 I’m cutting it close.
 The bar I was supposed to meet my friends at is only a few hundred feet away.
 I get to the bar and finally take my earbuds out.